-IBM Infoprint Manager for Windows uses this destination configuration model by default.
-(A single queue and a single logical destination are created automatically when you install IBM Infoprint Manager for Windows.)
+InfoPrint Manager uses this destination configuration model by default.
+(A single queue and a single logical destination are created automatically when you install InfoPrint Manager.)
 You must configure the actual destinations to enable direct submission.

 Figure 2.
 Default destination configuration model.
 Job A (submitted to an actual destination) prints on that actual destination.
 Job B (submitted to the logical destination) prints on the first actual destination that can support it.